School of Occupational Therapy

 The Alumni Advantage Process for High Performing Graduates from Selected TWU Majors

-- Texas Woman’s University bachelor degree with a pre-OT track degree plan majoring in child development, family studies, kinesiology, psychology, or health studies.
+- Texas Woman’s University baccalaureate degree with a pre-OT track degree plan majoring in child development, family studies, kinesiology, psychology, or health studies.

 - Overall grade point average of 3.7 calculated at the time of application on last 60 semester credit hours before completion of the Texas Woman’s University baccalaureate degree, and maintenance of a 3.7 GPA or higher through graduation.